aacb/zimbra2gmail/README.md

 ## What is zimbra2gmail for?
-zimbra2gmail is written to have, as its source files, the Zimbra users filters; and as its target, the gmail users filters.
+zimbra2gmail is written to have, as its source files, the Zimbra users filters; and as its target, a set of Google GAM commands to create the corresponding gmail users filters.

 Given the gmail users filters as text file, we can use a tool like gam to apply this filters to gmail.
 Without a compiler like zimbra2gmail,